baby636/p2pvps-client/client/rpi/flash-storage/README.md

 output: */dev/sda1: UUID="8dd06116-a29c-459f-9002-c1cccd7892d5" TYPE="ext4" **PARTUUID="eb5e7935-01"***

+4. Add the following line to `/etc/fstab` with the command `sudo nano /etc/fstab`.
+Replace `eb5e7935-01` with the value from your own device.
+Note: You can brick your RPi if this line is malformed.
+This would require re-loading NOOBS.

+`PARTUUID=eb5e7935-01 /media/usb ext4 defaults 0 0`

+5. Reboot the RPi.
+When the device reboots, the flash drive will automatically be mounted to `/media/usb`.

-1. First, prepare the USB flash drive for use by formatting and mounting it.
-Run the script `./prepFlashStorage`
+6. Prepare the USB flash drive for use by formatting and mounting it.
+Ensure you are in the `p2pvps-client/client/rpi/flash-storage` directory.
+Run the flash preparation script with this command:

+`./lib/prep-flash-storage`

 2. Update the `deviceGUID.json` file with the GUID provided by the P2P VPS Marketplace.
 The easiest way to edit file is with `nano deviceGUID.json`.